Amputation

 Amputation is the removal of a limb or other body part by trauma, medical illness, or surgery.
 As a surgical measure, it is used to control pain or a disease process in the affected limb, such as malignancy or gangrene.
 In some cases, it is carried out on individuals as a preventive surgery for such problems.
 A special case is that of congenital amputation, a congenital disorder, where fetal limbs have been cut off by constrictive bands.
 In some countries, judicial amputation is currently used to punish people who commit crimes.
 Amputation has also been used as a tactic in war and acts of terrorism; it may also occur as a war injury.
 In some cultures and religions, minor amputations or mutilations are considered a ritual accomplishment.
 When done by a person, the person executing the amputation is an amputator.
 The oldest evidence of this practice comes from a skeleton found buried in Liang Tebo cave, East Kalimantan, Indonesian Borneo dating back to at least 31,000 years ago, where it was done when the amputee was a young child.
-A prosthesis or a bioelectric replantation restores sensation of the amputated limb.
+A prosthesis or a bioelectric replantation may restore sensation of the amputated limb.